sajilotaxi-source/Sajilo-Taxi/README.md

 ## ✨ Key Features

 ### 👤 Customer App (`/`)
-- **AI Trip Planner**: Users can describe their travel needs in natural language (e.g., "Gangtok to Pelling for 2 people tomorrow"), and the booking form is automatically filled out using the Google Gemini API.
 - **Cab Booking**: Easily book shared or private cabs between various locations.
 - **Seat Selection**: A visual interface to select specific seats in the vehicle.
 - **Pickup & Drop Points**: Choose from a list of predefined points for each location.